The following terms are commonly used in connection to science and the administration of cancer programs and grants. This list is not exhaustive.

 A biomarker intended to substitute for a clinical endpoint; a surrogate endpoint to predict clinical benefit (or harm, or lack of benefit or harm) based on epidemiologic, therapeutic, pathophysiologic, or other scientific evidence.

-Research that uses knowledge of human biology to develop and test the feasibility of cancer-relevant interventions in humans and/or determines the biological basis for observations made in individuals with cancer or in populations at risk for cancer
+The SPORE grant programs definition is: Translational research uses knowledge of human biology to develop and test the feasibility of cancer-relevant interventions* in humans AND/OR determines the biological basis for observations made in individuals with cancer or in populations at risk for cancer.

 Competing continuation of applications